Peter Gabriel: Personal life

 Gabriel has married twice and has four children.
-In 1971, at the age of 21, he married Jill Moore, daughter of Philip Moore, Baron Moore of Wolvercote.
-They had two daughters, Anna-Marie (born 1974) and Melanie (born 1976).
-Anna-Marie is a filmmaker who filmed and directed Gabriel's live DVDs Growing Up on Tour: A Family Portrait (2003) and Still Growing Up: Live & Unwrapped (2005).
-Melanie is a musician who has been a backing vocalist in her father's band in 2002–2011.
+In 1971, at age 21, he married Jill Moore, daughter of Baron Philip Moore.
+They had two daughters, one of whom, Anna-Marie, is a filmmaker who filmed and directed Gabriel's live DVDs Growing Up on Tour: A Family Portrait (2003), Still Growing Up: Live & Unwrapped (2005) and some of his music videos.
+Melanie is a musician who had been a backing vocalist in her father's band in 2002–2011.
 Both daughters appear in the final sequence of the video for their father's song "Sledgehammer".

 Gabriel's marriage became increasingly strained, culminating in Moore's affair with David Lord, the co-producer of Gabriel's fourth studio album.
-It ended in a divorce in 1987, and Gabriel went through a period of depression and attended therapy sessions for six years.
+After the couple divorced in 1987, Gabriel fell into a period of depression and attended therapy sessions for six years.

 For a time after his divorce, Gabriel lived with American actress Rosanna Arquette.
-In 2021, Irish singer Sinéad O'Connor claimed that she maintained an on-and-off relationship with Gabriel in the wake of his divorce, and that her termination of it out of dissatisfaction towards a lack of commitment inspired her own single "Thank You for Hearing Me".
+In 2021, Irish singer Sinéad O'Connor said that she maintained an on-and-off relationship with Gabriel in the wake of his divorce.
+She ended the relationship because of her frustration with his lack of commitment, which inspired her single "Thank You for Hearing Me".

-Gabriel married Meabh Flynn in 2002.
-They have two sons, born in 2001 and 2008.
+Gabriel married Meabh Flynn in 2002, with whom he has two sons.

-He has resided in Wiltshire for many years and runs Real World Studios from Box, Wiltshire.
+Gabriel has resided in Wiltshire for many years and runs Real World Studios from Box, Wiltshire.
 He previously lived in the Woolley Valley near Bath, Somerset.
 In 2010, he joined a campaign to stop agricultural development in the valley, which had also inspired his first solo single, "Solsbury Hill", in 1977.